The French know their way around food, and this green beans almondine recipe is no exception.

 - Wipe the skillet with a paper towel.
 Add the butter.
 When the butter starts to foam, add the garlic.
 Cook, stirring often, until golden and fragrant, 1-2 minutes.

-- Add the haricots verts, ½ teaspoon kosher salt, and ¼ teaspoon black pepper.
-Toss for just a minute or so to reheat the beans, coat them in the butter, and combine them with the garlic.
+- Add the haricot verts, ½ teaspoon of Diamond Crystal kosher salt (or ¼ teaspoon of any other salt), and ¼ teaspoon of black pepper.
+Toss for 1-2 minutes to reheat the beans, coat them in the butter, and combine them with the garlic.

 - Transfer the skillet contents to a serving plate.
-Top with the toasted almonds and serve.
+Top the beans with the toasted almonds and serve.